teemow/Blog/source/_posts/2001-12-11-whats-with-the-war-anyway.markdown

 ---

 It's out; Cahners In-Stat Group announced that they are sticking by their forecasts of 13 million shipments of Bluetooth chips which might surprise some - but I'm not.
-Why? (&lt;I&gt;Originally published on infoSync&lt;/I&gt;)
+Why? (*Originally published on infoSync*)

-&lt;!-- more --&gt;

 First let's take a closer look at the amazing myth that 802.11b will directly compete with Bluetooth.
 I have an 802.11b card in my laptop and believe it or not, my battery time decreases by 30% or more when I use it.
 That's just to tell you that 802.11b is something that consumes a lot of power.
 It is also very powerful in that you can set up wonderful high bandwidth connection between computers and very easily set up a network in your home (like me) or office.
 It's for networking.